andersonalves1/andersonalves1/README.md

 # andersonalves1

 **Hello, my name is Anderson Alves**, web developer and business man at Yoopih.
-I am studying Computer Science, but I have Technical Training in Production and Web Design, and courses that include Stack Node.js, Git and GitHub, HTML5, CSS3, Wordpress, cPanel , WHM, Photoshop, Premier and Programming Logic.
+I am studying Computer Science, but I have Technical Training in Production and Web Design, and courses that include Full Stack Web and Mobile (Node.js, React e React Native), , HTML5, CSS3, Git and GitHub, Kotlin, UI/UX Skills, Photoshop, Figma, Wordpress, Scrum and Programming Logic.

-I had experience abroad, in South Africa and Singapore, that helped me to learn English and to be able to communicate well in the language.
+I had experience abroad in South Africa, Singapore and Venezuela, where it helped me learn to communicate well in English and Spanish.
 I was also a Professional Soccer Athlete for a few years, and it taught me a lot to work as a team.

 My goal is to provide quality service, achieve solutions collaboratively, adding value to partners and customers.
-In my 4 years of experience, I worked providing services in small, medium and large companies.
+In my 4 years of experience, I worked providing services in small and medium companies.

 I am always looking for knowledge and tools to help in the best way in the work I am involved in, which I do with inspiration and motivation.